ANALYZE Command

 Try Vela Sandbox

-PostgreSQL's query planner makes decisions—which index to use, which join algorithm to choose, how much memory to allocate for a sort—based on statistics about your data.
+PostgreSQL’s query planner makes decisions—which index to use, which join algorithm to choose, how much memory to allocate for a sort—based on statistics about your data.
 The ANALYZE command collects these statistics by sampling a fraction of each table and storing the results in the pg_statistic system catalog.
-Outdated statistics lead to bad plans; fresh statistics lead to optimal ones.
+Outdated statistics cause the planner to choose suboptimal plans; fresh statistics enable the optimal ones.

 -- Analyze a specific table